aneesqaimkhan/wedwholesale/REPORTS_SUGGESTIONS.md

 # Reports Suggestions for WebWholesale System

-This document outlines suggested reports that can be implemented in the WebWholesale multi-tenant wholesale management system.
+This document outlines the essential reports that can be implemented in the WebWholesale multi-tenant wholesale management system.

 ## 1. Sales Reports